atom0s/XiPackets/world/server/0x003C/README.md

 ### `ShopItemOffsetIndex`

 _The starting offset of where the items in this packet will be placed into the internal shop system table._

+### `Flags`

+_The shop flags._

+The client currently only uses the first bit of this value.
+However, its usage only sets flags in the client that are then never used.

 ### `padding00`